In subcontractors,

 Conclusion

 The contract for work and labour has become an integral part of the economy.
 It simply offers too many advantages for too many market participants and on too many levels.
-As a result, the labour market is also responding positively to it by being used more and more by different companies in different sectors.
+As a result, the labour market is also reacting positively to it, with it being used more and more by different companies in different sectors.

 There are many opportunities here for the workers concerned.
 They can find a way into the labour market.
 They can gain experience and, depending on the contract work company or working as a freelancer, expand their qualifications.

 Employment relationships can be organised more flexibly.
-This ranges from the freelancer who can work at his or her preferred time to the personnel planning office in the labour contracting company, which can take into account the life models of applicants with a small workforce.
+This ranges from freelancers who are free to decide on their own working hours to the personnel office of a labour contracting company, which takes into account the life models of applicants with a small workforce.

 Digitalisation has given a further boost to the contract for work.
 This means that projects in specialised areas can be processed completely independently of location.
 This also allows freelancers and contractors to be commissioned by any customer anywhere in the world.

-Contracts for work can also be used to tap into special, still dormant potential in the labour market.
-This includes women and older employees in particular, as well as young newcomers who do not yet have any experience.
+Work contracts can be used to find new labour.
+This primarily includes women and older employees as well as young newcomers who do not yet have any experience.

 Contracts for work with skilled workers from Eastern Europe

 We take care of accommodation and logistics, legal matters and outsourcing or production in Poland or Eastern Europe.
-If necessary, we provide tools and machines.
-Together with them, we draw up a contract for work.
+If required, we provide tools and machinery.
+We draw up a contract for work and labour together with you.

 As a personnel service provider, we have specialised in all types of Recruitment from Eastern Europe specialised.
-In addition to the Temporary workers from Eastern Europe, we also organise Contracts for work from Eastern Europe.
-We support you in all areas whether Production, Craft, Construction, Industrial assembly, Logistics in contracts for work with Staff from Poland or Eastern Europe.
+In addition to the employee leasing from Eastern Europe, we also organise Contracts for work from Eastern Europe.
+We support you in all areas whether Production, Craft, Construction, Industrial assembly, IT sectors - with Staff from Poland and Eastern Europe as part of contracts for work and labour.